digitaldeacon/memberhive/README.md

 be in the root and `yarn build:core`.

 If you don't do that your changed code will not show up in the web or mobile app.

-**WORKAROUND**
-You copy the core folder into the web: `cp core/src web/src/app/core`.
-But you will need to change the import paths manually.
-After you're done with your section just copy the core files back to the core folder in root.

 ## Changes to DB